Reflexive Property: Definition, Equality, and Practice Math Problems

 Reflexive property example

 A straightforward example of reflexive property would be 9 = 9.
 What we are saying here is that the number 9 is equal to itself, the number 9.
-We can also use variables – for example, x = x.
-When it comes to shape, reflexive property states that a shape will be equal to itself – i.e. the same shape and size as itself.
+We can also use variables.
+For example, x = x.
+When it comes to shape, the reflexive property states that a shape will be equal to itself; e.g., the same shape and size as itself.

 What is the reflexive property of congruence?

-The reflexive property of congruence can be used as the basis for a range of mathematical theorems.
-It’s commonly used to prove that two triangles are congruent.
-In practice, this means that two triangles that share a common side or angle are congruent to one another, according to the reflexive property of congruence.
-This is the reflexive property of triangle congruence.
+The reflexive property of congruence is the foundation for many mathematical theorems.
+It is often used to show that two triangles are congruent.
+For example, if two triangles share a side or an angle, they are congruent by the reflexive property.
+This idea is known as the reflexive property of triangle congruence.

 What is the reflexive property of congruence 1